thenexthub/Codira/docs/DifferentiableProgramming.md

 ["Approaches to automatic differentiation"](#approaches-to-automatic-differentiation) above for an overview and comparison of automatic differentiation approaches.
-First-class language support for differentiation will enable convenient, extensible, and performant differentiable programming in Swift - more so than library-based approaches.
+First-class language support for differentiation will enable convenient, extensible, and performant differentiable programming in Codira - more so than library-based approaches.

 ## Acknowledgements